achyutsun/yalo/project/report1.md

 ---

 ## 1. Mission Statement & Scope:
 Yalo is a Mobile Robot.
-Yalo robot when entering the new environment with the information from LiDAR the Frontier detection, Entropy Exploration Algorithm maps the environment and navigates towards the target destination
+Yalo robot when entering the new environment with the information from LiDAR the Frontier detection, Entropy Exploration Algorithm maps the environment and navigates towards the target destination.

 ---